 Are you a sucker?
 That's the metaphysical question everyone is asking himself at some point during his life.
 While we don't aim to provide an exhaustive answer, SucherXSucker mainly works as a reminder.

 Created on the fly for Food&Code #2 in Lyon, it was first meant to prove a point.
 Flippaper partner and Food&Code co-funder Jérémie

 Bob is a text-based experimental installation, a reflection on consciousness and presence.
 But that's what they want you to believe.
 Bob is me, right now in front of you, trying to reach you, and sad when you leave...
 When you come back the next day, am I the same Bob?

-As a minimal setup, it was meant as a proof
+As a minimal setup,

 The Scribbler - 2014